 The process of developing new service offerings, including new technology components, is inherently complex and uncertain.
 It requires accurate anticipation of customers' changing needs and emerging technological trends.
 We must make long-term investments and commit significant resources before knowing whether these investments will eventually result in service offerings that achieve customer acceptance and generate the revenues required to provide desired returns.
-For example, establishing internal automation processes to help us develop new service offerings will require significant up-front costs and resources, which, if not monetized effectively, could materially adversely affect our revenues.
-In addition, some of our service offerings rely on technologies developed by and licensed from third-parties.
+For example, establishing internal automation processes to help us develop new service offerings rely on technologies developed by and licensed from third-parties.
 We may not be able to obtain or continue to obtain licenses and technologies from these third-parties at all or on reasonable terms, or such third-parties may demand cross-licenses to our intellectual property.
 It is also possible that our intellectual property rights could be challenged, invalidated or circumvented, allowing others to use our intellectual property to our competitive detriment.
-We also must ensure that all of our service offerings comply with both existing and newly enacted regulatory requirements in the countries in which they are sold.
-If we fail to accurately anticipate and meet our customers' needs through the development of new service offerings (including technology components) or if we fail to adequately protect our intellectual property rights or if our new service offerings are not widely accepted or if our current or future service offerings fail to meet applicable worldwide regulatory requirements, we could lose market share and customers to our competitors and that could materially adversely affect our results of operations and financial condition.
+We also must ensure that all of our service offerings comply with both existing and newly enacted regulatory requirements in which they are sold.
+If we fail to accurately anticipate and meet our customers' needs through the development of new service offerings (including technology components) or if we fail to adequately protect our intellectual property rights or if our new service offerings are not widely accepted or if our current or future service offerings fail to meet applicable worldwide regulatory requirements to use our competitions.